davidsonic/interactive-curriculum-reinforcement-learning/README.md

 # Interactive Curriculum Reinforcement Learning

 Reinforcement learning is hard, particularly for tasks that receive sparse rewards or tasks that require a change of skills.
 Curriculum reinforcement learning partly mitigates the learning curve, by decomposing a hard task into easy ones.
 A question that follows is how curriculum should be designed.
-We explore prior from human to build an interactive curriculum framework for reinforcement learning.
+We explore prior from human to build an interactive curriculum framework for reinforcement learning (Demo: tutorial-interact.mp4).

 ![png](imgs/envs.png)